|

 The Especially Sacred Grove both draws upon and supercedes Bob Trubshaw's previous publications about Six Hills and the Leicestershire Wolds.

 Published March 2012.
+Revised and published as Volume Seven of The Twlight Age March 2016.
 Available as a free PDF download only.

 |